National ISSN Centre for Germany - Frequently asked questions (FAQ)

 Are ISSNs also issued to online publications?

-- fulfill the criteria of the legal deposit regulation and the collection guidelines for online publications of the German National Library.
-These guidelines were drawn up on the basis of the new Law regarding the German National Library dated 22 June 2006
+- fulfil the criteria of the legal deposit regulation and the collection guidelines for online publications of the German National Library.

 When are new ISSNs assigned?

-New ISSNs are issued if the title of the publication changes.
+A new ISSN is issued if the title of the publication changes.
+This also applies for amalgamations (combining of at least two publications) or splits (separation into at least two new publications) of a title.
 Title changes are defined in the "ISSN Manual".
-A new ISSN is also required if the publication changes its medium, e.g. from print to Internet publication.
+A new ISSN is also required if the publication changes its medium, e.g. from a printed to an online publication.

-The ISSN is not altered in the event of the following changes: publisher, location, frequency of publication, publisher targets.
+The ISSN is not altered in the event of the following changes: change of publisher, change of place of publication, change of frequency of publication (e.g. from weekly to monthly).

-Can an ISSN be applied for even before the first edition of a new title appears?
+Can an ISSN be applied for even before the first edition of a new title is released?

 Is a new ISSN required for each issue of a publication?

-No, because the ISSN identifies the entire series of the serial publication and is only altered if the title of the publication is changed.
+No, because the ISSN identifies the entire series of the serial publication.
+A new ISSN is only required if there is change to the title or the form of the publication.

 Are different ISSNs issued for different media versions of a publication?

-Generally, editions issued simultaneously in different media (print, online publications, electronic publications on physical data carriers) are assigned their own ISSN, even though they share the same title.
+Generally, editions which are issued simultaneously in different media (print, online, electronic publications on physical data carriers such as CD-ROMs) are assigned their own ISSN, even though they share the same title.
+The ISSN of an online edition applies for all data formats in which the electronic publication is issued, assuming there is no change in the title.

 What is the ISSN-L?

-Different ISSNs are issued if a publication appears under the same title in different media versions (print, Internet, CD-ROM).
+Different ISSNs are issued if a publication appears under the same title in different media versions (print, online, CD-ROM).

 ISSN of print edition 0341-051X